ControlThings/mist-android-boilerplate/README.md

 # Mist android boilerplate
 This is a empty android boilerpalete to start a mist android project.

+Please learn more about the Mist concepts on https://controlthings.atlassian.net/wiki/spaces/MIST/pages/655361/Identity-Based+Communication

 ## Licenses

-The example code is licensed under Apache 2.0.
+The example source code is licensed under Apache 2.0.
 For the example code to be useful, you will need to have the MistApi aar libraries from ControlThings.
 These libraries require a valid license from ControlThings Oy Ab so that they can be used.

 # Getting Started